 Did you know more than four and a half million Americans need a blood transfusion each year?
-Every two seconds, someone in the U.S. needs blood, and donations from generous individuals help us meet this critical need (National Department of Health & Human Services, 2019).
+Every two seconds, someone in the U.S. needs blood, and donations from generous individuals help us meet this critical need (The American National Red Cross, 2024).

-Many people don’t realize that winter is the most difficult time for health care providers to maintain enough blood and platelet donations to meet patient needs.
-Winter weather can interfere with blood drives and the flu season leaves many too sick to donate.
 Making a quick appointment to donate blood or platelets can have life-changing impacts on those who are less fortunate in their health.
-We urge those who are able to share their good health with others resolve to give blood regularly throughout the year.
+We urge those who can share their good health with others to resolve to give blood regularly throughout the year.

 Who is Eligible to Donate Blood?